-Young children achieve most of their learning through play.
-The classroom environment is divided into areas that offer specific types of learning through free choice play, including blocks, dramatic play, library, writing, sand and water, and toys/games.
-At any time in the classroom, you may notice teachers and children singing, dancing, or sitting quietly reading a book.
-The outdoor environment offers necessary and unique experiences that expand children's large muscle development and coordination (gross motor).
-Children will have opportunities for outside play every day, although weather will be taken into consideration.
+Preschool children achieve most of their learning through play.
+The classroom environment is divided into areas that offer specific types of learning through free-choice play, such as: Blocks, Dramatic Play, Library, Writing, Sand and Water, Toys and Games.
+Children are also offered opportunities throughout their day to learn together in small group environments that are led by teachers, such as: Circle Time and Music and Movement.
+The Outdoor environment offers necessary and unique experiences that expand children's large muscle development and coordination (gross motor).
+Children will have opportunities for outside play every day, even in inclement weather conditions.
 When circumstances exist that do not permit outside play, alternate indoor gross motor activities will be provided.